GOVERNING BODY ANNUAL STATEMENT 2017-18

-Our Head teacher, Mr. Woods is responsible for the day to day running of our school but we also have a Governing Body which is responsible for the strategic decisions made.
+Our Head teacher, Mr. McCabe is responsible for the day to day running of our school but we also have a Governing Body with responsibility for our school ethos and for strategic decisions made.

 The pupils are the focus of all our discussions & decisions.